 NPDES Construction Stormwater permits are required for projects with grading activities impacting more than one acre.
 Preparation of a project Storm Water Pollution Prevention Plan (SWPPP) is required, which includes erosion and sediment control and appropriate stormwater Best Management Practices (BMPs).
 Regular inspection and maintenance of erosion and sediment controls is required during construction.
 The county obtains NPDES Construction Stormwater permits for road or other county projects meeting the required disturbance area of one acre or more.
-Temporary and permanent BMPs are designed and included in the project construction.
+Temporary and permanent BMPs are designed and included in the project construction plans.
+Regular site inspections are conducted by county staff and the contractor during construction.
 County staff must receive training and be certified in Design of Construction SWPPP, Construction Installer, and Construction Site Management as presented by the University of Minnesota Erosion and Stormwater Management Certification Program.
 Maintenance of ponds, wetlands and other BMPs is a requirement of the MS4 permit program.
 Maintenance work completed annually is summarized in the MS4 annual report.
 Periodic inspection and recordkeeping is needed to establish the appropriate cleaning or replacement schedule for various BMPs.